kenjo-san/Js-Examples/README.md

-# Js-Examples are my first Javascript class examples.
-These are slowly improving by myself day to day
+# Js-Examples are my first Javascript examples.
+These are slowly improving by myself day to day.